Constitution

 Subsection D: The decision of the Appointments Committee may be recalled through either of the following methods:

-1. The Association may submit a petition containing the signatures of one-third of the Association stating their opposition to the Committee’s decision.
+- SGA may submit a petition containing the signatures of one-third of SGA stating their opposition to the Committee’s decision.

 Subsection E: If an appointment is recalled, the Committee must re-appointment the position.